Roger Bolton (broadcaster)

-Roger John Bolton (born 13 November 1945 in Carlisle, Cumberland) is a British television producer and TV and radio presenter.
+Roger John Bolton (13 November 1945) is a British television producer and TV and radio presenter.

 Early life

 After attending Carlisle Grammar School and the University of Liverpool he joined the BBC as a trainee in 1967.

 Broadcasting

 Television

 He has worked on television as an editor of Tonight in 1978, Panorama in 1979 and Nationwide in 1981.
 After Nationwides run ended in 1983 he became Head of Network Production for the BBC at its Manchester studios.
 After nearly two decades at the BBC he joined Thames as editor of This Week from 1986 and was involved with the controversial documentary "Death on the Rock" in April 1988.
 Even though he nearly lost his job due to "Death on the Rock", he was kept on by Thames TV and was promoted to be Controller of Factual Programmes in 1989.
 This job ended when Thames lost its franchise in 1992.
 After this he set up his own eponymous production company in 1993, and co-founded the Flame Group with Barbara Altounyan in 2001.

 In the 1990s, he also fronted the series Right to Reply for the last six years of its run.
 This was a Feedback-style television programme for Channel 4, which like the BBC's Points of View, dealt with viewers complaints to the channel and tried to get a response from the network's bosses.